 Water shortages are also becoming a major concern in places like California, which has strict regulations on wasteful water practices, and in the Gaza Strip, which is projected to possibly become uninhabitable by 2020 as a result.

 From this perspective, it definitely makes sense to cut down on showering when possible.

-Every body is different, so we say do what’s right for you.
+Every body is different, so we advocate doing what’s right for you.
 Certain skin and hair types or conditions may require you shower at a different rate.
 Also, if you have a job or lifestyle that generally gets you dirtier, obviously you’ve gotta do what you gotta do.

 We also know there are reasons people find it hard to slip away for even 15 minutes to shower.
 Whether it’s having to watch kids and hardly having a moment to yourself, not being able to bathe as often due to medical conditions or surgery, gaming, or even Netflix binging… Whatever the reason, there are many.

 Just imagine what you could do if you cut out just a couple showers from your week.
 Time is one of our most precious resources that becomes more and more of a precious resource as we get older and have more responsibilities.